MrFriendCS/MrFriendCS.github.io/n5/ddd/N5-DDD-Santa-Gifts/instructions.md

 | 7       | Bianca    | Brotherton | Playdoh |
 | 91      | Billy     | Brotherton | Maths set |

-{:start="17"}
+{:start="18"}
-17. Add an additional filter to the previous query so that it only shows what will be delivered to you.
-Make any other changes that are necessary.
+18. Add an additional filter to the previous query so that it only shows what will be delivered to you.
+Another query might be required to make this work as you expect!

 ## Data Dictionary